Trucking

 What Is Causing the Trucking Shortage?

 As we emerge from the COVID-19 pandemic, a phenomenon across all sectors of the labor market has developed, which can be seen through trucking statistics changing periodically.
 Individuals are quitting their jobs en masse at unprecedented levels.
-This development has compounded the ongoing struggles for those companies who are already suffering from driver shortage issues, such as:
+This development has compounded the ongoing struggles for those companies who are already suffering from driver shortage issues.
+Based on our research, these are the most relevant causes of the truck driver shortage:

 The average age of drivers in the trucking industry is 48 years old.
 Many drivers are approaching retirement age, and the industry is struggling to appeal to a younger demographic that could take the place of current drivers when they retire.
 Truck driver demographics also skew predominantly male, which significantly narrows the pool from which potential drivers may come.
 Women only make about 6% of the workforce in the trucking industry, showing how narrow the demographic pool is.